Baptistemontan/leptos_i18n/docs/book/src/usage/02_context.md

 ```

 And it will set the "lang" and "dir" attributes for you on the `<div>` element !
-_Note :_ Use directives don't work on the server, so don't rely on this for server-side rendering.
+_Note:_ Use directives don't work on the server, so don't rely on this for server-side rendering.